PrestaShop/prestashop-specs/Order Page View.md

 [pdf file result 2/2](https://invis.io/YKTGGFZAMCB#/386350136_Order_Details_-_Print_Order_2)

-2. **View invoice show**
+1.  **View invoice show**

-If the current or new order status as **the generation of the invoice activated** then **the button is shown or** the user generates it manually.
+If the current or new order status as **the generation of the invoice activated,**  **the button is shown or** the user generates it manually.

 When the user clicks on the button, it downloads the invoice.

-3.  **View delivery slip**
+1.  **View delivery slip**

 If the current or new order status as **the generation of the delivery slip** then **the button to download the delivery slip is shown.**

-4.  **Partial refund button**
+1.  **Partial refund button**

 If the current or new order status of order considered **as paid** then **the button is shown.** After clicking on the button, then the product table will take the full width of the page.
 The user can edit the refund amount by product and also the shipping cost.
-He must select the quantity of the product conserned for the refunded and then write refund amount choosed by product rows.
-The maximun refundable amount is writen bellow all the amount input in tax included.
+He must select the quantity of the product concerned for the refunded and then write refund amount chosen by product rows.
+The maximum refundable amount is written bellow all the amount input in tax included.

 **Before the validating a partial refund,** the user can choose to re-stock or generate a voucher by checking the checkboxes.

 [Partial Refund screen](https://invis.io/YKTGGFZAMCB#/385922519__Order_Details_-_Partial_Refund)

-**After the validation a partial refund,** a new column is added with quantity previously selected and the amound entered.
+**After the validation a partial refund,** a new column is added with quantity previously selected and the amount entered.

-  5.  **Return products button**
+1.  **Return products button**

-If the current or new order status of order considered **as shipped and the merchandising return is activated** then **the button is shown.
+If the current or new order status of order considered **as shipped and the merchandising return is activated,**  **the button is shown.
 If the user clicks the button** then table product change as for Partial Refund.
-The user can edit the product quantity to be return by entering the number or by checking the checkbox to selecte all the quantity.
-If the user choose the checkbox, the input is prefilled the quantity.
+The user can edit the product quantity to be returned by entering the number or by checking the checkbox to select all the quantity.
+If the user chooses the checkbox, the input is prefilled the quantity.

 [Return Product screen]

-**Before validating the return products**, the user can choose to re-stock generate a voucher generate a credit slip by checking the checkboxes or Repay shipping costs.
+**Before validating the return products**, the user can choose to re-stock generate, to generate a voucher or generate a credit slip by checking the checkboxes or Repay shipping costs.

-6.  **Resend confirmation order**
+1.  **Resend confirmation order**

 By clicking on the button, it resends the email confirmation order after validating the confirmation popup.

-7.  **Cancel products button**
+1.  **Cancel products button**

 **The cancel products button on the order action** is shown when **the merchandise return** is activated and **the status is not on payment accepted.**